A penalized least squares estimator for extreme-value mixture models: Abstract

 \section{Abstract}

 Estimating the parameters of max-stable parametric models poses significant challenges, particularly when some parameters lie on the boundary of the parameter space.
-This situation arises when a subset of variables exhibits extreme values simultaneously, while the remaining variables do not—a phenomenon referred to as an extreme direction in the literature.
-In this paper, we propose a novel estimator for the parameters of a general parametric mixture model, incorporating a penalization approach based on a pseudo-norm.
-This penalization plays a crucial role in accurately identifying parameters at the boundary of the parameter space.
-Additionally, our estimator comes with a data-driven algorithm to detect groups of variables corresponding to extreme directions.
-We assess the performance of our estimator in terms of both parameter estimation and the identification of extreme directions through extensive simulation studies.
-Finally, we apply our methods to data on river discharges and financial portfolio losses.
+This situation arises when a subset of variables exhibits extreme values simultaneously, while the remaining variables do not---\amtwo{a phenomenon commonly referred to as an extreme direction.
+A novel estimator is proposed for the parameters of a general parametric mixture model, incorporating a threshold exceedances approach based on a pseudo-norm penalization.
+The latter plays a crucial role in accurately identifying parameters at the boundary of the parameter space.
+Additionally, the estimator comes with a data-driven algorithm to detect groups of variables corresponding to extreme directions.
+The performance of the estimator is assessed in terms of both parameter estimation and the identification of extreme directions through extensive simulation studies.
+Finally, the method is applied to two real-world datasets: discharge measurements at stations along the Danube river, and financial portfolio losses from stocks listed on the NYSE, AMEX, and NASDAQ.
+In both applications, the sets of variables that can become large simultaneously are identified.}